eastmaels/steemblog.github.io/_posts/account/deanliu/2016-07-21_an-incredibly-inspiring-story-from-a-marvelous-japanese-young-man-yamada.md

 - - -

-This page is synchronized from the post: [An incredibly inspiring story from a marvelous Japanese young man Yamada ...](https://steemit.com/@deanliu/an-incredibly-inspiring-story-from-a-marvelous-japanese-young-man-yamada)
+This page is synchronized from the post: ['An incredibly inspiring story from a marvelous Japanese young man Yamada ...'](https://steemit.com/@deanliu/an-incredibly-inspiring-story-from-a-marvelous-japanese-young-man-yamada)